spiffe/helm-charts-hardened/charts/spire/README.md

     storageClass: your-storage-class
 ```

-3. If your Kubernetes cluster is OpenShift based, use the output of the following command for your trustDomain:
+3. If your Kubernetes cluster is OpenShift based, use the output of the following command to update the trustDomain setting:
 ```shell
 oc get cm -n openshift-config-managed  console-public -o go-template="{{ .data.consoleURL }}" | sed 's@https://@@; s/^[^.]*\.//'
 ```